Jatlys/DesignMate/README.md

 # DesignMa+e

 A mobile-first web application to facilitate the design thinking and problem solving process.

+DesignMa+e is a web application that helps users to create and manage their projects, with an AI enabled tool to help break down the problem, assist in time management, provide useful tools and resources, and provide feedback on the progress of the project.

+We aim to assist beginners and professionals alike in their design thinking journey through providing a user-friendly interface and AI-powered tools to assist them in their brainstorming, pushing them to think outside the box, and helping them to create innovative solutions.

 ## 🚀 Features